 As a fledgling portrait photographer myself years ago, this presented me with quite the challenge as I sought to catch the attention of my would-be clients.

-So how do we separate ourselves from the mediocrity and give the world beautiful quality images?
+How do we separate ourselves from the mediocrity and give the world beautiful quality images?
 I’m so glad you asked.

 Here are a few tips to consider when trying to get your photos to stand out.